VitorMarinheiro/DEMOQA/README.md

 This project contains automated tests for the DEMOQA web application, using Behavior-Driven Development (BDD) with `pytest-bdd` and the Page Object design pattern to organize UI elements and interactions.

+## 📝 Developer's note
+I personally prefer not to use _Cucumber_ in test automation frameworks anymore.
+Using Cucumber in a test automation framework often adds unnecessary complexity, especially when the team already has a good grasp of programming languages and testing best practices.
+Although Cucumber promises to bring technical and non-technical teams closer together through natural language scenarios, in practice it creates an extra layer of abstraction that needs to be maintained — steps, definitions, glue code, and feature files.
+This slows down the development flow, increases coupling, and requires more effort to debug problems.
+In addition, many teams end up writing scenarios that are not really readable for the business, losing the main benefit of the tool.
+As a result, Cucumber often adds more work than value, while a straightforward pure code framework offers greater clarity, speed, and simplicity in maintenance.

+If you prefer an approach without using cucumber, use the `pytest-structure` branch of this repository.

 ## Technologies Used

 *   **Language:** Python